 You can spend a lifetime touring Boston and visiting all the historic sites and landmarks found within the city.
 Much of the nation's history has roots in this city.
 Not to be missed are the celebrations here on the 4th of July, especially the event hosted on the Esplanade.
 Trails and parks throughout the city provide hiking and cycling opportunities for residents without requiring you to leave the metro area.
 Of course, no stay in Boston would be complete without taking in a Red Sox game.

-Boston rent prices decreased over the last month.
-From December to January, the city experienced a -1.51% decrease for the price of a one-bedroom apartment.
-The rent price for a Boston one-bedroom apartments currently stands at $2,546.0.
+Boston rent prices increased over the last month.
+From July to August, the city experienced a 2.73% increase for the price of a one-bedroom apartment.
+The rent price for a Boston one-bedroom apartments currently stands at $2,711.0.

-When we take a look at the two-bedroom comparison from December to January, Boston experienced a -0.74% decrease for the price of a two-bedroom apartment.
-The rent price for a Boston two-bedroom apartments currently stands at $3,089.0.
+When we take a look at the two-bedroom comparison from July to August, Boston experienced a 4.1% increase for the price of a two-bedroom apartment.
+The rent price for a Boston two-bedroom apartments currently stands at $3,452.0.

-Rent prices have decreased in Boston over the last month.
+Rent prices have increased in Boston over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 4 of the Boston suburbs increased last month.
-On the other hand, 2 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 3 of the Boston suburbs increased last month.
+On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Allston, MA, Somerville, MA, Medford, MA, Quincy, MA .
+Rent increased in Lowell, MA, Medford, MA, Woburn, MA .

-Rent growth in Boston over the past year has been declining.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Boston rent prices appear to be relatively affordable for local residents.
+Rent growth in Boston over the past year has been on the rise.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Boston average rent prices appear to be relatively affordable for local residents.

 The price for a Boston one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.